cube3power/atsd/rule-engine/functions-text.md

 ## Overview

-The text functions compare and transform strings.
+Text functions compare and transform strings.

 The functions are `null`-safe - they return `null` or `false` if one of the inputs is `null`.